top of page

 THE GOSPEL OF JOHN

-The difference between John's and the other Gospels, is that nearly all the action takes place in Jerusalem.
-Also, Jesus is recognized as the Messiah in the very first chapter of John.
-The discourses of Jesus' ministry differ remarkably from those in the other Gospels, where they consist for the most part as parables, or as short, meaningful stories of the way in which life is meant to be lived.
-In John's Gospel, the discourses are long and different in style; they deal almost entirely with the great themes of life, light, truth, and love.
+The difference between John's and the other three, is that nearly all the action takes place in Jerusalem.
+Also, Jesus is recognized as the Messiah in the very first chapter.
+This would be revealed at a wedding ceremony where Jesus turned the water into wine.
+In no other Gospel will you find this "miracle."
+The discourses of Jesus' ministry differs remarkably from the other Gospels, where they consist for the most part as parables, or as short, meaningful stories of the way in which life is meant to be lived.
+In John's Gospel, the discourses are long and different in style; they deal almost entirely with the great themes of daily living: of life, truth, and love.
 In John's Gospel, there are many metaphors but no parables.
-Well documented is Christ Jesus' close relationship with God, whom he ofter refers to as "Father" (note: in John Gospel, Jesus uses the term "Father" more frequently than "God".)
-Of all the Gospels, John's account gives the clearest portrait of Jesus' humanity.
+Well documented is Christ Jesus' close relationship with God, whom he refers to as "Father".

-The birth of Jesus is not recounted, and instead a short, profound explanation of creation is given that closely parallels the creation story given in the first chapter of Genesis: "In the beginning was the word and the word was with God, and the word was God.
+The birth of Jesus is not recounted, and instead a short, profound explanation of creation is given that closely parallels the creation story in the first chapter of Genesis: "In the beginning was the word and the word was with God, and the word was God.
 The same was in the beginning with God.
 All things were made by Him.
-And without Him ws not anything made that was made.
+And without Him was not anything made that was made.
 In him was life; and the life was the light of man.
-And the light shinneth in darkness; and the darkness comprendeth it not."
+And the light shinneth in darkness; and the darkness comprendeth it not" (John 1:1-5).

 THE WOMAN CAUGHT IN ADULTERY